 SkinnyFit sells a line of detox teas.
 The above ingredient list comes from the Peach flavor.

-We have not come across any medical evidence that herbal teas provide detoxification benefits, or that individuals need external detoxification from teas (the liver and kidneys are very efficient at detoxifying the body), which is why we recommend recommend caution with all teas marketed for detox benefits.
+We have not come across any medical evidence that herbal teas can detoxify the body, or that otherwise healthy individuals need to detoxify using teas or other health products (the liver and kidneys are very efficient at detoxifying the body), which is why we recommend caution with all teas marketed for detox benefits.

 A recent medical case report documented that a patient suffered acute liver failure from a different herbal detoxification tea product called "Yogi's Detox Tea."